 Withdrawal and refund conditions remain the same whether a learner is eligible for Fees Free or not.

 If a learner withdraws before your organisation’s withdrawal date:

 - they are entitled to receive a full refund of fees and course costs, and

-- they will retain their full fees-free entitlement (fees-free support is capped at $12,000 [including GST] per student in 2018).
+- they will retain their full fees-free entitlement (Fees Free is capped at $12,000).

 If a learner withdraws after your organisation’s withdrawal date: